TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

 ----

 Great!
-We have our basic Retail module defined, but we still need a way for the user to access it.
+We have our basic `retail` control module defined, but we still need a way for the user to access it.

 ### Application Routing